robnyman/TranslationTester/README.md

 If you want to add a new text/translation in the content file:

 1. Add the `data-l10n-id` attribute to the desired element: `<p data-l10n-id="winter-for-real">Winter for real</p>`
-2. The value chosen for the `data-l10n-id` attribute needs to correspond to the same value in the `app.properties` file, e.g: `winter-for-real = Winter for real`
+2. The value chosen for the `data-l10n-id` attribute needs to correspond to the same value in the `app.properties` file for each language, e.g: `winter-for-real = Winter for real`

 ## Credit for translators